dojo/docs/dojox/charting.rst

 Axis Label Shortening
 ---------------------

 Axis labels will be overlapped with each other if there are some long labels.
-The the label shortening rule can be specified as follows.
+The label shortening rules can be specified as follows.

   * **trailingSymbol** - define the symbol replacing the omitted part of label.
   * **maxLabelSize** - define the max length of label in pixel.